RTEMS/rtems-docs/c-user/task/directives.rst

     This parameter is the scheduler identifier.

 ``priority``
-    This parameter is the pointer to an :c:type:`rtems_task_priority` object.
+    This parameter is the pointer to an :ref:`InterfaceRtemsTaskPriority` object.
 When the directive call is successful, the current priority of the task with respect to the specified scheduler will be stored in this object.

 .. rubric:: DESCRIPTION: